digideskio/ruby_graphs/README.md

 v3.value = 5
 ```

-And creating a graph with the display method of the graph class will give you the following graph (done with the 'dot' command):
+And creating a graph with the display method of the graph class will give you the following graph (done with graphviz's 'dot' command):

 ![Example graph](http://martinbmadsen.dk/images/posts/graphExample2.png)